 A second set of artifact colors can be produced by alternating pairs of light pixels with pairs of dark pixels.
 This second set of artifact colors will be less intense, and striped in luminance.

 The specific artifact colors produced can vary from console to console, depending on hardware modifications, and likely varying between MARIA revisions.
 Its also worth mentioning that if a console has been video-modified to produce s-video output, it won't be able to display artifact colors, since the pixel luminance signal will no longer be mixed with the chroma signal.
-Similarly, if you turn off the colorburst signal using the CTRL register, artifacting will be eliminated, along with the rest of the colors.
+Similarly, if you turn off the colorburst signal using the CTRL register, artifacting will be eliminated, along with the rest of the non-artifact colors.